Tonnie-Dev/SkyCast/README.md

 You can clone the repository or download the Zip file [here](https://github.com/Tonnie-Dev/SkyCast).

-To build and run the app, you will need the latest version of Android Studio Giraffe (or [newer](https://developer.android.com/studio/)) installed on your system.
+To build and run the app, you will need the latest version of Android Studio Giraffe ([or Newer](https://developer.android.com/studio/)) installed on your system.
 # :hammer_and_wrench: Architecture :hammer_and_wrench:
 ### Modules